Blue 407 ETR Express Toll Route logo

 Restoration progress in the GTA

-Support pollinators with the best native species for your garden
+Support pollinators with our favourite native species for your garden

 Creating a pollinator garden is a great way to enjoy the outdoors and beautify our spaces.
 Plants native to your region have co-evolved with the wildlife of that area and are often their perfect food!
 They require less maintenance, are less susceptible to disease and pests, and many can produce colourful blooms.